Nike – stabilisation signals emerge within downtrend.

 Despite continued revenue pressure in several regions (notably a 11% decline in North America and a 21% decline in China), the company was laying the groundwork for a gradual recovery in operational efficiency.
 With external risks easing and the planned initiatives being successfully implemented, Nike’s medium-term share price outlook was assessed as positive.

-On 30 September, Nike released its financial results for Q1 FY2026, covering the period ended on 31 August.
+On 30 September, Nike released its Q1 2026 financial results for the quarter ended 31 August.
 The key financial indicators, compared with the same period of the previous year, are as follows:

 • Revenue: 11.72 billion USD (+1%)